bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 server that runs as a separate background process on the host.

-As an open JSON-RPC-based standard, LSP now has multi-vendor support which has rapidly lead to the development of numerous [language clients](https://langserver.org/#implementations-client) and [servers](https://langserver.org/#implementations-server).
+As an open JSON-RPC-based standard, LSP now has multi-vendor support which has led to the development of numerous [language clients](https://langserver.org/#implementations-client) and [servers](https://langserver.org/#implementations-server).